kobekyoko/ztm-face-recognition-frontend/README.md

 I made this project as final project of React app project for Udemy course.
 I learned how to make React Components and put them together to make an app.
 Also, I use Clarifai API to recognize faces.
-This technique can be applied to make other react app, too.
+This technique can be applied to make other react apps, too.

 This project is front-end part of the project.